-3.1 Corrosion Considerations
+3.2 Corrosion Considerations

-To evaluate if sulfate exposure was a concern at this site, laboratory testing was conducted on soil samples recovered during the field exploration to assess the corrosivity risk of the soil at the boring locations.
-The soil samples were submitted to an analytical lab to determine the sulfate content.
-The results of the laboratory tests are presented in the following table.
+To evaluate the potential for sulfate exposure to concrete used for this project, laboratory testing was conducted on soil samples recovered during the field exploration.
+Selected soil samples were submitted to an analytical laboratory to determine the sulfate content of each sample.
+The results of that laboratory testing are shown in the following table.